el3um4s/strani-anelli-blog/_posts/2021/2021-12-04-how-to-slugify-a-string/2021-12-04-how-to-slugify-a-string.md

 The next step is to replace all spaces with dashes.
 I can use `.replace(/\s+/gu, "-")` to turn each sequence of spaces into a single dash.

-Putting it all together the slugify function becomes like this:

 I put it all together and I get the `slugify` function:

 <script src="https://gist.github.com/el3um4s/9a977540aa4dab15bec000960b238ed8.js"></script>